rafaelxky/RPlace/README.md

 - if no value or default is provided the program will trow
 - you can define defaults with def place or arrow variables
 - you can use variables inside place
 - ex: //- place name where a=$#var
-- in this case "a" will be replaced by the value var from the parent
+- in this case "a" will be replaced by the value of "var" from the parent

 # data source
 - rplace allows for file text data and http